SEO

 • “Restaurant”

-Long-tail keywords: Specific, lower volume, less competitive
+Long-tail keywords: Narrow, lower volume, achievable

 • “Emergency plumber Heights Houston weekend”